USING WEASNER'S MIGHTY ETX SITE

 The large image at the top of the page shows the title of the Site and tries to convey that our little ETX telescopes are actually very Mighty telescopes, given their size.
 The Site Title also has another meaning: this Site is also a Mighty Site, with TONS of valuable information for visitors.

-The middle portion of the ETX Site Home Page is currently divided up into ten major topics:
+The middle portion of the ETX Site Home Page is divided up into seven major topics:

 I'll discuss each of these in turn.